 9. Write a business plan and revise as you go

 Writing a business plan and vision of where you want to be in one year and five years from now is essential.
 The truth is that I don’t know what I want to do when I grow up.

 Writing things down forces me to articulate my thoughts.

 In the past one year, my business plan has changed several times as I gather more information by talking to different people and evaluating my own strengths and skills.
 The business vision is the same, but the objective, strategy, product offerings; even target audiences have been modified as I walk the path.

-- Trial-and-error and more trial-and-error.
 When my strategy changes, my tactics change.
-At the same time, I am trying out new tools (new project management tools, new accounting software, new syndication tools and various measurement tools), new promotional tactics, and even new measurements and metrics.
+At the same time, I am trying out new tools (new project management tools, new accounting software, new syndication tools, and various measurement tools), new promotional tactics, and even new measurements and metrics.
 One independent consultant told me that I need to set up a CRM tool.
 I took that to heart.
 I made an effort to select a Saas-based CRM tool, Nimble, to track leads and deals.
 That’s how I created my 50 person list.

-- Track your finances.
 With income being reduced substantially, I make sure that I stay on top of my personal and professional finances.
-When I worked in the corporate world, I would take a taxi from the airport to hotel.
+When I worked in the corporate world, I would take a taxi from the airport to the hotel.
 Now I am on my own, I take Super Shuttle or Public Transportation.
 I pack my own snacks and am cognizant of how much money I spend when I am on the road.
 I applied for a line of credit with my bank in case I need to tap into additional funds.
-I try not to borrow money, unless it’s absolutely necessary.
+I try not to borrow money unless it’s absolutely necessary.
 I am also aware that you need to invest in order to grow.